dl-romero/neptune_exporter/README.md

   - The software and its creator(s) are not endorsed or affiliated with Neptune Systems in anyway shape or form.

 The purpose of this exporter is to:
- - Enable Neptune users with the capability to create alternative dashboards and alerting.
+ - Enable Neptune users with the capability of creating alternative dashboards and alerting.
  - Provide the ability to retain data long term.
  - Provide Multi-Apex-Unit users the ability to compare data between Apex Units.
  - Enable the capability to create multi-vendor dashbaords.